rubinusp/byu-cs460-f2021/lab-routing/README.md

    source;
  - the path from source to destination and back again is the shortest path.

-There is only exception to this.
-In scenario 1, after a link is dropped, one of the ICMP `ping` commands will not succeed because there will be no path.

 In each scenario the first set of ICMP packets will be issued after routes will have propagated, distance vectors converged, and forwarding tables have the proper entries for shortest-path forwarding.
-A second set of ICMP packets will be issued after a given link has been dropped and the distance vectors and forwarding table entries have been updated properly.
+For scenarios 2 and 3 a second set of ICMP packets will be issued after a given link has been dropped and the distance vectors and forwarding table entries have been updated properly.

 ### Scenario 1

  - 4 seconds: ICMP packet sent from `r1` to `r5` and back again
  - 5 seconds: ICMP packet sent from `r1` to `r5` and back again
- - 6 seconds: Link dropped between `r2` and `r3`
- - 10 seconds: ICMP packet sent from `r1` to `r5` (not successful)

 ### Scenario 2